 Sit your hips back, resting your butt on your heels as you reach your right hand as far away from your body as possible.
 Breath and continue to hold this stretch.

 Repeat on the opposite side — extending your left hand across your body, out in front of your right knee.
-Placing your right hand on top of your left hand (palms facing the mat).
+Place your right hand on top of your left hand (palms facing the mat).

 Start in an upright kneeling position, tops of feet flat on the floor, seated on your heels.